MIRS Biographical Profiles

 In December 2020, Rep. Paquette was one of 15 Michigan lawmakers who signed onto a lawsuit brought by the state of Texas challenging Michigan's election results in hopes of overturning President-elect Joe BIDEN's victory.

-He served on the city of Niles Planning Commission.
+Prior to being elected to the House he served on the city of Niles Planning Commission.

 Paquette worked as an educator, teaching at Niles New Tech Entrepreneurial Academy where he has led Project-Based Learning for the New Tech Network.